husarion/rosbot-demo-labyrinth/src/docker_sim/README.md

 </Peers>
 ```
 ## Launching Gazebo simulation
 To launch simulation you have to go to the `docker_sim` folder, allow a docker container to connect to your display, and then simply run the docker-compose file.
-Open new terminal, go to workspace folder and type:
+Open new terminal and type:
 ```
-cd src/rosbot-demo-labyrinth/src/docker_sim
+cd ~/rosbot_ws/src/rosbot-demo-labyrinth/src/docker_sim
 xhost local:root
-docker-compose up --build
+sudo docker-compose up --build
 ```
 When you start demo for the first time docker container with navigation is not yet added to a husarnet network so it won't be able to communicate with itself.
 You need to restart it to make everything work fine.

 To make the robot go through the labyrinth you have to call ROS service called “start” providing goal x and y position.
 For simulation, maze exit is around x=10.0, y=8.0.
 Go to the first terminal where you set up a connection on the host machine and type:
 ```
-ros2 service call /start custom_interfaces/srv/Start "{x: 10.0, y: 8.0}"
+ros2 service call /start custom_interfaces/srv/Start "{x: 10.0, y: 8.5}"
 ```
 This service will update the map and send the goal position.
 Then nav2 will generate a path through the labyrinth and make the robot follow it.
 Generated path may have little zig-zags, but a local trajectory planner should make the robot drive smoothly.